-In cities nationwide, trees prevent heat-related deaths and illnesses by lowering temperatures and counteracting the urban heat island effect, in which darkly colored construction materials such as asphalt and tar shingles absorb heat and make their urban surroundings warmer.
+In cities nationwide, trees prevent heat-related deaths and illnesses by lowering temperatures and counteracting the urban heat island effect, in which darkly colored surface materials such as roads and rooftops, absorb heat and make their urban surroundings warmer.
 This ability of trees to protect people from heat is significant, given that a 10-fold increase in heat-related deaths is expected in the eastern U.S. by 2050.

 City trees clean our air

 City trees can also improve air quality by trapping air pollutants, which keeps the air clean, limits the formation of ground level ozone, and reduces cardiovascular and lower respiratory tract illnesses.
 Trees in U.S. metropolitan areas and small towns absorb 822,000 metric tons of air pollutants, preventing 575,000 cases of asthma and other acute respiratory symptoms annually.

 People benefit physically and mentally from being able to exercise and relax in forests—hiking, biking, skiing or simply sitting under a tree to read a book or meditate.
 A 2012 study in Chicago showed significant improvements in mood and memory after walking in nature, and a 2015 study found time in nature can reduce rumination, the pattern of repetitive thought associated with depression.

 By 2030, Community ReLeaf will accomplish the following by working with a diverse group of partners: